 Your Grief & The Holidays: It’s Your Call

 The most important fact that you must bear in mind if you are grieving during the holiday season is that all people grieve in their own unique ways.
 Because your manner of experiencing and approaching grief is uniquely your own, the way in which you elect to involve yourself in the holiday season is your call.
-In the same way no one can tell you how you should grieve, no one else can direct what you do and do not do during the fall and wintertime holidays.
+In the same way, no one can tell you how you should grieve, no one else can direct what you do and do not do during the fall and wintertime holidays.

-When it comes to broadly approaching the holiday season while you grieve, there are a trio of broad options available to you.
+When it comes to broadly approaching the holiday season while you grieve, there is a trio of broad options available to you.
 First, you can elect to carry on the same traditions you enjoyed when your deceased loved one was still with you in life.
 Some people do find comfort in maintaining the same holiday traditions enjoyed when a lost loved one was still alive.

 If this is not what you want to do this holiday season, you must only tell people in your life that you are not up to a “traditional” celebration of the holidays this year.
 If you’re direct and deliberate in the manner in which you convey this decision to others, nearly all people in your life will be quick to honor your desires.

 Finally, there is a middle course you can take to involve yourself in the holiday season while you grieve the loss of a loved one.
 You can alter the manner in which you celebrate the holidays.

 Like many people, you may find following the same seasonal traditional especially painful in the aftermath of the death of a loved one.
 Taking different approaches to celebrate the season may contribute to easing the level of grief you experience during the holiday season after the passing of a family member or other loved one.

 Develop a Plan A, Plan B … and a Plan C